 Key Features of Whistle Blowers Protection Bill

 - It will protect the whistleblowers from any discrimination or victimization in their workplace.
+Read more on Sexual Harassment at the workplace on the link provided here.

 - The bill provides for addressing complaints against public sector employees, central employees and the state government employees.

 - The Chief Vigilance Commission will be the Designated Agency under the law.
+Further details regarding Central Vigilance Commission CVC are available on the linked page.

 - It will receive written complaints or disclosure on any allegation of corruption or of office misuse by any government employee: